How to open a bank account in the US as a non-resident

 Is it safe?
 Yes.
 Wise is also overseen by a range of global regulatory bodies around the world, and trades under its own licenses and partnerships with banking providers in the US.
 For more information: Is Wise Safe?

-Revolut multi-currency accounts are managed primarily through the Revolut app, and offer multi-currency functionality with some fee free currency exchange, linked debit cards, as well as saving and investment products in many regions.
+Revolut multi-currency accounts are managed primarily through the Revolut app, and offer multi-currency functionality with some no-fee currency exchange, linked debit cards, as well as saving and investment products in many regions.

-Exactly what’s available from Revolut will depend on where in the world you are, but you’ll always be able to get a free standard plan or choose to upgrade to pay a monthly fee and get more perks and higher fee free transaction levels.
+Exactly what’s available from Revolut will depend on where in the world you are, but you’ll always be able to get a standard plan which has no monthly fees, or choose to upgrade to pay a monthly fee and get more perks and higher no-fee transaction levels.

 It’s worth knowing that while Revolut does offer accounts to customers from most of Europe and a reasonable number of other large economies like Australia and Japan, the US is the only country in the Americas where it’s currently available.

-Account types: Standard account plans are free or you can upgrade to a paid plan on a variety of different tiers – prices vary depending on your location.
+Account types: Standard account plans don’t have monthly fees, or you can upgrade to a paid plan on a variety of different tiers – prices vary depending on your location.

-Eligibility: Available to customers with addresses in the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.
+Eligibility: Available to customers with addresses in countries and regions including the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.

 Is it safe?
 Yes.
 Revolut operates safely in the countries it serves, with oversight from a range of global bodies.